 Samoa has no history of production and no exploration wells have ever been drilled on land or in its surrounding waters.
 Globalshift does not forecast any future production of oil or gas from the country.

 For recent events see News Briefs.

-Globalshift regards Samoa as having no oil and gas potential onshore and offshore.
+Globalshift regards Samoa to have no oil and gas potential, onshore or offshore.

 Excel files - low-cost histories and forecasts of production and wells in any category for all countries and regions